Pheasant Lane Mall

 The mall's location, right across the state border, has long drawn shoppers from Massachusetts seeking to take advantage of New Hampshire's lack of a sales tax.

 Approximately one third of the parking lot and water runoff area is located in Tyngsborough.
 Shoppers who park in front of the former Sears entrance closer to Buffalo Wild Wings walk across the state line in front of the building on the sidewalk to get to and from their cars.
 The JCPenney store was originally built with a square corner that reached slightly across the border into Massachusetts, but was then modified to an unusual pentagonal shape at the state line to keep it entirely within New Hampshire by a few inches.
 Without that modification, the entire mall would have been subject to Massachusetts sales taxes on non-clothing items, even though only a few inches of the structure was in Massachusetts.

-It is second in size among New Hampshire malls only to The Mall at Rockingham Park in Salem.